hwcloud-apac-pso/hwcloud-apac-automation/README.md

 ## 7. Conclusion

-## 7.0 Achievements
-Throughout this program, customer successfully migrate CBR backup from Huawei Cloud Singapore Region to Malaysia CAE.
-All the objective of the artifact have also been achieved.
+By using the tool that I built above, customer successfully migrate CBR backup from Huawei Cloud Singapore Region to Malaysia CAE.
+All the objectives of the artifact have also been achieved.
 Below are the objectives and achievements of this artifact:

 <table>
   <tr>